 The important design factors for the output capacitor are dc voltage rating, ripple current rating, and equivalent series resistance (ESR).
 The dc voltage and ripple current ratings cannot be exceeded.
 The ESR is important because along with the inductor ripple current it determines the amount of output ripple voltage.
 The actual value of the output capacitor is not critical, but some practical limits do exist.
 Consider the relationship between the desired closed loop crossover frequency of the design and LC corner frequency of the output filter.
-Due to the design of the internal compensation, it is desirable to keep the closed loop crossover frequency in the range 3 kHz to 30 kHz as this frequency range has adequate phase boost to allow for stable operation.
-For this design example, it is assumed that the intended closed loop crossover frequency will be between 2590 Hz and 24 kHz and also below the ESR zero of the output capacitor.
-Under these conditions the closed loop crossover frequency is related to the LC corner frequency by:
+Due to the design of the internal compensation, it is recommended to keep the closed loop crossover frequency in the range 3 kHz to 30 kHz as this frequency range has adequate phase boost to allow for stable operation.
+For this design example, the intended closed loop crossover frequency is between 2590 Hz and 24 kHz, and below the ESR zero of the output capacitor.
+Under these conditions, the closed loop crossover frequency is related to the LC corner frequency as: